 - Our 2020-2021 annual mission budget of $620,174 was passed, as well.

 Our Redeemer’s building is the product of at least three major building projects over the span of 71 years.
 Over the years the congregation’s needs and priorities have evolved and the Vision Aligned Building (VAB) Team is creating a design that uplifts rather than restricts what can be done in the building.

-SHKS Architects is taking the lead on designing a space that is true to the vision outlined in 2016, meets the daily needs of the congregation and community, and corrects known problems with the building.
+SHKS Architects took the lead to design a space that remained true to the vision outlined in 2016 that meets the daily needs of the congregation and community, and corrects known problems with the building.
+Design objectives:

 - Flexible worship space that uplifts and enhances formal and informal and invites in the community.

 - An environment that fosters community and expresses our diversity.